A Virtual Stroll Around the Walls of Chester

 A cheering light in Walter Street we'll never see again..

-Do you have any more information about the Talbot?
+Do you have any more information about, and memories of the Talbot?

 Chester's Vanished Pubs parts 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | gallery | lost pubs maps